Jeremiah Meyer

-Jeremiah Meyer RA (born Jeremias Majer; 18 January 1735 – 20 January 1789) was an 18th-century English miniature painter.
+Jeremiah Meyer RA (born Jeremias Majer; 18 January 1735 – 19 January 1789) was an 18th-century English miniature painter.
 He was Painter in Miniatures to Queen Charlotte, Painter in Enamels to King George III and was one of the founder members of the Royal Academy.

 Early life and education

 Meyer was born in Tübingen as a son of the German painter Wolfgang Dietrich Majer.
-In about 1750 he was brought to England by his father, though sources disagree on date and age.
+In 20 october 1750 he was brought to England by his father.

+He certainly received his first artistic instructions from his father, but his aunt, Anna Katharina Majer, also taught the young and talented Meyer, particularly in the art of etching.
+In London, Jeremiah Meyer is said to have worked in George Michael Moser's workshop to earn some money.
+He decorated lockets and jewellery boxes with enamel and was also able to take drawing lessons from Moser, who was one of the most sought-after drawing teachers.
+Moser's workshop was also famous as a meeting place for German painters.
+This also enabled Jeremiah Meyer to make progress in the language.
+Jeremiah Meyer quickly came to St Martin's Lane Academy to study drawing and most likely learned miniature painting from Gervase Spencer.
 In 1757–8, Meyer studied enamel painting with Christian Friedrich Zincke, paying £400 for tuition and materials.
 His style was influenced by attention to detail of the work of Joshua Reynolds.